-The COVID-19 pandemic significantly impacted our business, including how our customers use our products and services and how our employees provide services to our customers.
-Although the ultimate impact of the pandemic on our business cannot be predicted, and we cannot predict how our future results may be impacted if the pandemic continues, we have and will continue to provide our telecommunications services to our customers and work to adapt the environment in which we operate.
-See "Risk Factors - Our business, financial condition and results of operations may be adversely affected by the recent COVID-19 pandemic."
+In March 2020, the United States declared a national emergency concerning the outbreak of COVID-19.
+The COVID-19 pandemic and the various governmental actions taken in response thereto significantly impacted our business, including how our customers use our products and services and how our employees provide services to our customers.
+Although we cannot predict how our business and future results will be impacted if the pandemic continues or if governmental authorities take action to slow or prevent an increase in the spread of COVID-19, we have and will work to adapt the environment in which we operate and continue to provide our products and services to our customers.
+See "Risk Factors-Our business, financial condition and results of operations may be adversely affected by the recent COVID-19 pandemic."

 We derive revenue principally through monthly charges to residential customers of our broadband, video, and telephony services.
 We also derive revenue from DVR, VOD, pay-per-view, installation and home shopping commissions.
-Our residential broadband, video, and telephony services accounted for approximately 39%, 35%, and 4%, respectively, of our consolidated revenue for the year ended December 31, 2021.
+Our residential broadband, video, and telephony services accounted for approximately 41%, 34%, and 3%, respectively, of our consolidated revenue for the year ended December 31, 2022.
 We also derive revenue from the sale of a wide and growing variety of products and services to both large enterprise and SMB customers, including broadband, telephony, networking and video services.
-For the year ended December 31, 2021, 16% of our consolidated revenue was derived from these business services.
-In addition, we derive revenues from the sale of advertising time available on the programming carried on our cable television systems, digital advertising, branded content, affiliation fees for news programming, and data analytics, which accounted for approximately 5% of our consolidated revenue for the year ended December 31, 2021.
-Our mobile and other revenue for the year ended December 31, 2021 accounted for approximately 1% of our consolidated revenue.
+For the year ended December 31, 2022, 15% of our consolidated revenue was derived from these business services.
+In addition, we derive revenues from the sale of advertising time available on the programming carried on our cable television systems, digital advertising, branded content, affiliation fees for news programming, and data analytics, which accounted for approximately 5% of our consolidated revenue for the year ended December 31, 2022.
+Our mobile and other revenue for the year ended December 31, 2022 accounted for approximately 1% of our consolidated revenue.

-Revenue is impacted by rate increases, changes in the number of customers to our services, including additional services sold to our existing customers, programming package changes by our video customers, speed tier changes by our broadband customers, and acquisitions and construction of cable systems that result in the addition of new customers.
+Revenue is impacted by rate increases, promotional offerings, changes in the number of customers that subscribe to our services, including additional services sold to our existing customers, programming package changes by our video customers, speed tier changes by our broadband customers, and acquisitions and construction of cable systems that result in the addition of new customers.
+Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.